How to subscribe

 Who can subscribe?

-The ARTstor Digital Library is available by subscription site-license to nonprofit institutions—universities, colleges, community colleges, museums, public libraries, and K-12 schools.
-Today, ARTstor Digital Library serves 1,400 institutions in 46 countries (see our Current subscribers).
-If you are a librarian, administrator, or educator at a nonprofit institution interested in licensing ARTstor, please contact us.
+The Artstor Digital Library is available by subscription site-license to nonprofit institutions—universities, colleges, community colleges, museums, public libraries, and K-12 schools.
+Today, Artstor Digital Library serves more than 1,500 institutions in 48 countries (see our Current subscribers).
+If you are a librarian, administrator, or educator at a nonprofit institution interested in licensing Artstor, please contact us.

 Step 1: Determine your institution type